From Ideal to Real: Unified and Data-Efficient Dense Prediction for Real-World Scenarios: Introduction

 To this end, we first introduce \textbf{DenseWorld}, a benchmark to advance dense prediction in real-world scenarios.
 The core principle of DenseWorld is to cover a broad spectrum of real-world tasks that are both practical and challenging, while being difficult to collect and annotate at scale.
 We carefully curate 25 diverse dense prediction tasks, each corresponding to a distinct real-world scenario.
-These tasks span a wide range of applications, including ecology~\cite{haug15, Tree-Binary-Segmentation}, healthcare~\cite{jin2022fives, chu2015annotated}, infrastructure~\cite{mnih2013machine, zhang2016road}, public safety~\cite{chino2015bowfire, wang2007object}, and industrial operations~\cite{qin2022highly}.
-In this sense, DenseWorld provides a unified platform to evaluate dense prediction methods under real-world complexity.
+These tasks span a wide range of applications, including ecology~\cite{haug15}, healthcare~\cite{jin2022fives}, infrastructure~\cite{mnih2013machine}, public safety~\cite{chino2015bowfire}, and industrial operations~\cite{qin2022highly}.
+Unlike prior domain-specific benchmarks, DenseWorld establishes a unified evaluation protocol, enabling fair and holistic comparison across heterogeneous real-world tasks.
+Moreover, it intentionally reflects the inherent data scarcity of real-world applications, where few-shot dense prediction is the norm rather than the exception.
+In this sense, DenseWorld provides a unified and realistic platform to evaluate dense prediction methods under real-world complexity.

 We further propose \textbf{DenseDiT}, a dense prediction framework built upon generative models.
-While prior works~\cite{ke2024repurposing,saxena2023monocular} concatenate query and noisy tokens along the channel dimension, they inevitably modify the base model architecture, which in turn compromises its pretrained visual priors.
+While prior works~\cite{ke2024repurposing,saxena2023monocular} concatenate query and noisy tokens along the channel dimension, they inevitably modify the base model architecture, which compromises its pretrained visual priors.
 Moreover, such rigid concatenation restricts flexible interactions between query and noisy tokens.
 Instead, DenseDiT adopts a parameter-reuse mechanism to process query tokens and noisy tokens independently within the intact latent space where the visual priors reside.
 This independence enables more expressive and flexible interactions via the Multi-Modal Attention (MMA) module~\cite{pan2020multi} of the generative model.
 To further enhance generalization across diverse real-world scenarios, we introduce two lightweight branches: a prompt branch, which reuses the text encoder to inject task-specific semantic cues, and a demonstration branch, which reuses the latent encoder to align visual priors with complex scene distributions.
+Unlike approaches relying on full training~\cite{ke2024repurposing}, which are fundamentally prone to overfitting and hence impaired generalization given the inherent data scarcity of real-world scenarios, DenseDiT achieves robust performance and generalizes across diverse real-world dense prediction tasks with minimal adaptation.